 Steffa Mantilla sheds light on a different consequence – having to make decisions and live a life that’s not aligned with your values or principles.

 “The biggest financial issue we faced was when we wanted to have a child.
-I wanted to be a stay at home mom but we couldn't afford that with our lifestyle.
+I wanted to be a stay-at-home mom but we couldn't afford that with our lifestyle.
 It was a reality check that something drastic needed to change or I'd have to continue going to my 9-5 job and leave my baby in daycare.”

 Given how undesirable living on the financial edge is…what are the reasons why people are stuck in this cycle?
 Turns out, there are many reasons for this.